 - General recommendations for placing a Keenetic device for stable and high-quality Wi-Fi network operation

-6. Using modern mobile devices, you can easily determine the level of Wi-Fi signal from an access point in different rooms of an apartment, private home or office.
+6. Using modern mobile devices, you can easily determine the Wi-Fi signal level from an access point in different rooms of an apartment, private home or office.
 You can do it yourself.
 How to do this is shown in the instructions How do I check the signal strength and coverage of my Wi-Fi router?.

 7. Some customers use specialized online services to measure their connection speed.
 For the speed test, we recommend using the service nPerf, and even better, download real files with multiple streams, such as torrents or downloading large files from the cloud storage of Google Drive.
 To get you an objective result, the test should be carried out when connecting to the router one client only, disconnect all other clients that may occupy the channel.
 At the same time, disable Bluetooth on devices nearby.